After a successful run with HATS (9/10, TCS), CUADC is now taking God on Trial to the Edinburgh Fringe Festival 2014.

 Doesn't God hear our agony?

-God on Trial written by Frank Cottrell Boyce was originally aired on television and has now been adapted into a play.
+God on Trial written by Frank Cottrell Boyce was originally aired on television and has now been adapted to the stage.
 This is an intense, dramatic play that promises to be a challenging and powerful piece of theatre.

 Reviews for God on Trial when aired: